GSA-TTS/FAC/backend/util/load_public_dissem_data/README.md

 This requires `data/internal-and-external-20250402.dump`, which can be found [here](https://drive.google.com/file/d/1qocTTvgg-uyrz3bzJaKqNuROTyKeHWJ9/view?usp=sharing)

+If you want to load resubmission-prepped data for testing, you will want to grab `use_with_generate_resubmissions.dump` from `2025-07` in GDrive here: https://drive.google.com/drive/folders/1TvXhdUyd56jLBwToO5NHzgaXwazQBwF2.
+Place it in `data`.

 ## 4) Generate fake suppressed reports

 The data as loaded is 100% public data.
 This modifies 500 records per audit year so that they appear to be suppressed/Tribal audits.
 It inserts a tribal attestation record saying that the record should be suppressed, and then updates the organization type so that it is `tribal`.